Becoming a Patient

-To become a patient at The Smith Family Clinic for Genomic Medicine, you need to be referred by your physician, or you can contact us directly to begin the intake process.
+To become a patient at The Smith Family Clinic for Genomic Medicine, you need to get a consult requested by your physician, or you can contact us directly to begin the intake process.
 Before an initial appointment is set, we will gather information on your medical history over the phone, and that information will be reviewed by our clinical team.
 Once the information is reviewed, you will be contacted by our staff to set an appointment.

-- PATIENT ENROLLMENT – Potential patients will receive an electronic invitation to enroll in The Smith Family Clinic for Genomic Medicine’s patient portal (called the Genome Gateway).
-The portal can be accessed through the “patient login” button at the top of this page.
+- PATIENT ENROLLMENT – Potential patients will receive an electronic invitation to enroll in The Smith Family Clinic for Genomic Medicine’s Genome Gateway.
+The gateway can be accessed through the “patient login” button at the top of this page.

-- RECORD REVIEW – Information and prior medical records will be reviewed by the clinic team prior to scheduling an appointment for clinical evaluation.
+- RECORD REVIEW – Information and prior medical records will be reviewed by the clinic team prior to scheduling an appointment for a clinical evaluation.

-- NOTIFICATION OF APPOINTMENT STATUS – Patients who are good candidates for for evaluation and genome sequencing through The Smith Family Clinic for Genomic Medicine will be contacted to schedule an appointment.
+- NOTIFICATION OF APPOINTMENT STATUS – Patients who are good candidates for evaluation and genome sequencing through The Smith Family Clinic for Genomic Medicine will be contacted to schedule an appointment.
 If a clinic appointment is not determined to be the most appropriate next step in evaluation, a clinic staff member will contact the individual or individual’s physician and provide an explanation.

 - CLINIC VISIT – A first appointment date is set by The Smith Family Clinic for Genomic Medicine and patient.
-A typical visit to the clinic will include review of medical, developmental, and family histories, physical examination, assessment by a medical geneticist and genomic counselor and discussion of testing options.
+A typical visit to the clinic will include a review of medical, developmental, and family histories, physical examination, assessment by a medical geneticist and genomic counselor and discussion of testing options.
 If genome sequencing or other testing is recommended, blood samples may be drawn at the time of the visit.
-The patient will leave with a follow-up appointment and can access the patient portal at anytime in the process.
+The patient will leave with a follow-up appointment and can access the Genome Gateway at any time in the process.